We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To keep your skin looking and feeling its best, you need to hydrate it.
 And hyaluronic acid is one of the simplest ways to do just that.

-Easy to use, a low chance of side effects, and available in a range of product formats: This really is a skin care ingredient that works for everyone.
+Easy to use, a low chance of side effects, and available in a range of product formats: This really is a skin care ingredient that can work for anyone.

 Lauren Sharkey is a U.K.-based journalist and author specializing in women’s issues.
 When she isn’t trying to discover a way to banish migraines, she can be found uncovering the answers to your lurking health questions.
 She has also written a book profiling young female activists across the globe and is currently building a community of such resisters.
 Catch her on Twitter.